probprog/anglican/code/doc/devel.md

 ## Implementing distributions and random processes

-Two abstractions of random sources used in Anglican, a _distribution_ and a _random process_, the former corresponding to 'elementary random procedure' (ERP), the latter related to 'exchangeable random procedure (XRP).
+Two abstractions of random sources are used in Anglican, a _distribution_ and a _random process_, the former corresponding to 'elementary random procedure' (ERP), the latter related to 'exchangeable random procedure (XRP).